-You do not have the 185delAG variant in the BRCA1 gene or the 6174delT variant in the BRCA2 gene.
-The three variants in this report are most commonly found in people of Ashkenazi Jewish descent and do not account for the majority of BRCA1 and BRCA2 variants in people of other ethnicities.
-You could still have a variant not included in this test.
+These three variants are most common in people of Ashkenazi Jewish descent and do not account for the majority of BRCA1 and BRCA2 variants in people of other ethnicities.
 See Scientific Details In the general population, about 1 in 9 men develops prostate cancer during his lifetime, and about 1 in 800 men develops male breast cancer.
 Only a small percentage of these cancers are caused by the three genetic variants in this report.
 Your risk is influenced by many other factors, including lifestyle, family history, and other genetic factors.
 See Scientific Details

 If you have a personal or family history of cancer, talk to a healthcare professional about other testing options.

 A genetic counselor can help you assess your overall cancer risk.
-Learn more

-Lifestyle, family history, and other factors can also influence the chances of developing male breast cancer and prostate cancer. about genetic counseling.
+Learn more about genetic counseling.
+Lifestyle, family history, and other factors can also influence the chances of developing male breast cancer and prostate cancer.
 Consult with a healthcare professional before making any major lifestyle changes.